Begin your Training Career!

 To complete your studies you will need to have access to:

 - • Where possible, access to a workplace where you can complete your assessments under a supervisor (Note: Ambition Training will provide a simulated environment for students unable to secure a workplace for their assessment – for units applicable under simulated pathway only.)

 - • Google Chrome, Adobe Acrobat Reader, and MS Word and MS PowerPoint or their equivalent applications

 - • Video recording equipment (e.g. mobile phone, video recorder) or a TAE qualified assessor to provide observation and feedback for delivery facilitation projects

-- • At least 8 adult learners for conducting delivery projects
+- • Access to at least eight (8) adult learners for conducting delivery projects

-- • An RTO qualified to train and assess for Vocational Placement
+- • A registered training organisation qualified to train and assess for Vocation Placement

-- • A VET practitioner qualified to provide assessment in accordance with Clause 1.23 of Standards for RTOs 2015.
-The VET practitioner should be under the chosen Vocational Placement to supervise your assessments
+*Qualified assessor: A VET practitioner qualified to provide assessment in accordance with Clauses 1.13-1.16 of Standards for RTOs 2015.

-Ambition Training Institute is responsible for the quality of training and assessment provided and for the issuing of all qualifications and statements of attainment.
+Ambition Training Institute is responsible for issuing of all qualifications and statements of attainment.
 Any changes to the arrangements will be communicated to students.

 You will be required to initiate contact with an approved RTO to gain workplace experience and knowledge relevant to the industry.
 The workplace must meet the requirements set in the Workplace Approval Checklist and be approved by the Vocational Placement Coordinator.